Azure/aztfexport/README.md

 You can generate the mapping file in other modes (i.e. `resource`, `resource-group`, `query`) by specifying the `--generate-mapping-file` option when running non-interactively, or press <kbd>s</kbd> when running interactively in the resource list stage.
 Also, each run of `aztfy` will generate the resource mapping file for you, to record what resources have been imported.

 Of course, you are welcome to manually construct or edit the mapping file.

-> ❗For data plane only or property-like resources, the Azure resource ID is using a pesudo format, as is defined [here](https://github.com/magodo/aztft#pesudo-resource-id).
+Note that only the object value in the mapping file matters, while the key just plays as an identifier in this mode.

 ### Interactive vs Non-Interactive